alwaysgreenhq/alwaysgreen/examples/demos/nova-demo-repo/E2E_SETUP_GUIDE.md

    FAILED tests/test_calculator.py::test_average_empty_list
    ```

-## Step 7: Nova Auto-Fix in Action
+## Step 7: AlwaysGreen Auto-Fix in Action

-If Nova is configured in your GitHub Actions (with API keys), it will:
+If AlwaysGreen is configured in your GitHub Actions (with API keys), it will:

 1. **Automatically trigger** when tests fail
 2. **Analyze** the failures
 3. **Generate** fixes
-4. **Create** a new branch `nova-fix-[timestamp]`
+4. **Create** a new branch `alwaysgreen-fix-[timestamp]`
 5. **Push** the fixes
 6. **Open** a new PR with the corrections

 You'll see in the Actions log:
 ```
-🤖 Nova CI-Rescue: Attempting to fix failing tests...
+🤖 AlwaysGreen CI-Rescue: Attempting to fix failing tests...
-[Nova] ❌ Detected 4 failing tests
+[AlwaysGreen] ❌ Detected 4 failing tests
-[Nova] 🔍 Analyzing failures...
+[AlwaysGreen] 🔍 Analyzing failures...
-[Nova] 🔧 Applying fixes...
+[AlwaysGreen] 🔧 Applying fixes...
-[Nova] ✅ All tests passed after fix!
+[AlwaysGreen] ✅ All tests passed after fix!
-[Nova] 📤 Pushing fixes to nova-fix-20250820-083945
+[AlwaysGreen] 📤 Pushing fixes to alwaysgreen-fix-20250820-083945
-[Nova] 🎯 Creating pull request...
+[AlwaysGreen] 🎯 Creating pull request...
 ```

-## Step 8: Review Nova's Fix PR
+## Step 8: Review AlwaysGreen's Fix PR

 1. Go to "Pull requests" tab
-2. You'll see a new PR from Nova
+2. You'll see a new PR from AlwaysGreen
-3. Title: "Nova Fix: Correct calculator logic errors"
+3. Title: "AlwaysGreen Fix: Correct calculator logic errors"
 4. The PR will have:
    - ✅ All checks passing
    - Clear description of what was fixed